NFL Network Exclusive Game Series: 2022–present

 Amazon Prime Video holds rights to Thursday Night Football beginning in the 2022 NFL season.
 There will still be a package of exclusive games on NFL Network, generally consisting of international games airing at 9:30 a.m.
 ET, and late-season Saturday games.
-NFL Network now markets the broadcasts as its "exclusive game series", branding the late-season Saturday games with distinct titles such as Saturday Showdown (Late Season Saturday games), and the Holiday Classic (Christmas Eve/Day games).
+NFL Network now markets the broadcasts as its "exclusive game series", branding the late-season Saturday games with distinct titles such as Saturday Showdown (late-season Saturday games), and the Holiday Classic (Christmas Eve/Day games).
 Production of the games was taken back in-house, and a new graphics package by Two Fresh Creative replaced the Thursday Night Football-centric branding used prior.

 In Week 16 of 2023, NFL Network added a Sunday night game on Christmas Eve in lieu of usual broadcaster NBC (which aired an afternoon game that Saturday before on December 23), due to NBC producing a Peacock-exclusive game later that same day.

+With the acquisition of NFL Media by ESPN ahead of the 2026 season, NFL Network's package will remain functionally similar to past seasons, with five international games and a Week 16 doubleheader.
+Contractually, ESPN reallocated four of the national games from its existing NFL rights (including three games formerly aired as part of "split" weeks of Monday Night Football with separate games on ESPN and ABC, and a streaming-exclusive game on ESPN+) to NFL Network's package, and renewed the package through at least 2032 with no ability for the league to opt out.
+These moves ensure that NFL Network will meet its contractual obligations with television providers to carry at least seven exclusive games per-season, and assure that ESPN will retain rights to these games in the event that the NFL were to invoke the opt-out clauses in its current agreements.
+The four affected games were returned to the league, with the NFL reselling them as standalone national games to its existing broadcast partners.